LittleTheFu/tracer/readme.md

 ![assimp](https://img.shields.io/badge/assimp-5.4.3-blue)
 ![powitacq](https://img.shields.io/badge/powitacq-blue)

-**This is a soft ray tracing renderer based on the Monte Carlo algorithm.**
+**This is a soft ray tracing renderer based on the Monte Carlo algorithm.(It doesn't use any third-party rendering APIs.)**

 Suppose you are in the root directory of this project.